 KSTK Local Content and Services Report

-According to the most recent data available, Wrangell’s population is made up of roughly 70% Caucasian, 20% Alaska Native and 10% mixed race people.
+According to the most current census data, Wrangell is made up of 70% Caucasian, 20% Alaska Native and 10% mixed race people.
 KSTK airs news from the Alaska Public Radio Network that is relevant to all Alaskans, native and non-native alike.
 KSTK offers programming especially relevant to Alaska Natives.
 Some examples include Tlingit Phrase of the Week and National Native News.
 KSTK has many Alaska Native volunteer music hosts who play music that is meaningful to them and selected by them.
 Local Native organizations are making an effort to teach and revive their traditional Tlingit language.
 KSTK has worked, and will continue to work, with local native leaders to continue these projects.

 CPB funding is critical to KSTK’ success.
 As a small rural Alaskan station, we are limited to the amount of local support we can raise.
 Without funding from the CPB and other non-federal sources, KSTK would not be able to sustain the quality broadcast services that are available now.
 Without CPB there likely would be no KSTK.
 Without KSTK, Wrangell would not have a reliable EAS service or any reliable daily news service.
 Wrangell would not be able to bring information from around the world into our community.